JohnFlorinus/CloudNativeDevOps/README.md

   <li>Builds the frontend and backend Docker images.</li>
   <li>Tags each image with both <code>latest</code> and the build ID.</li>
   <li>Pushes the images to <strong>Azure Container Registry</strong>.</li>
+  <li>Container Apps for frontend and backend are automatically updated, as they track the image in ACR.<li>
 </ul>

 <p>
 This setup enables a reliable and repeatable deployment process.
-The pipeline remains intentionally lightweight without multi-stage or unit testing implementation since the project’s was scope is small and experimental.
+Multi-stage division and unit testing checks were intentionally excluded since the web app was a small demo.
 </p>

 ---